Boondock-Echo/scanner-controller/README.md

 stopping the stream.
 By default, **1024** records are collected.
 After the limit is reached the command `CSC,OFF` is issued and the final `CSC,OK` response is read.
+When called through the CLI's `band scope` command these readings are displayed as a simple two-line graph to give quick visual feedback.

 ## Extending the System